-I built it to try out halyard.js, which is a new open source library that simplifies the Qlik Sense data load experience as it abstracts away the need to write a load script, and which includes a mixin for enigma.js for loading your halyard representation into the QIX engine. halyard.js and enigma.js makes grabbing some data, generating a Qlik load script, and create an app on the fly pretty simple.
+Halyard.js is a new open source library that simplifies the Qlik Sense data load experience as it abstracts away the need to write a load script.
+Halyard.js includes a mixin for enigma.js for loading your halyard representation into the QIX engine.
+Using halyard.js and enigma.js, it’s now pretty trivial to generate a load script and create an app on the fly.

-The app I built uses Facebook’s API to grab user’s posts, halyard.js to generate a load script, enigma.js to create a session app and objects, and then displays a few filters and a visualization just to test out the whole flow, and it was awesome.
-Check out the video below, or try it out for yourself.
+I built an app that uses Facebook’s API to grab user’s posts, halyard.js to generate a load script, enigma.js to create a session app and objects, and then displays a few filters and a visualization just to test out the whole flow, and it was awesome.
+I made a video of the results below, check it out.

 For your Facebook App to be able to authorize users, you’ll need to add a platform and app domain in the “Settings” page of the Facebook app.